-Volumes are modeled as Mesos resources (“disk” resources) so that all the resource management features (e.g., quota, fair sharing, weights) from Mesos apply to volumes.
+Volumes are modeled as Mesos resources (“disk” resources) so that all the resource management features (such as quota, fair sharing, weights) from Mesos apply to volumes.
 DSS itself is a Mesos framework that registers with the Mesos master, and manages “disk” resources offered from Mesos.

-Each SLRP is associated with a CSI plugin that is responsible for talking to the actual storage backend.
-Each CSI plugin is a set of long running gRPC services, whose lifecycles are managed by the corresponding SLRP.
+Each SLRP is associated with a CSI plugin that is responsible for communicating with the actual storage backend.
+Each CSI plugin is a set of long-running gRPC services, whose lifecycles are managed by the corresponding SLRP.
 More details can be found here.